MattBayliss/MeanderingHeroes/README.md

 * F# (for A.I. and queue processing)
 * SAFE stack?

+## High level type definitions

+## High level functions

+### WorldTick

+`WorldState -> Instruction list -> WorldState`

+Each 'tick' of the world will increment time in the *WorldState*.
+Basic AI will move things along.
+If there are any actual player instructions this tick, they are added to the World State.
+I want the WorldTick to be pretty dumb.
+PCs, NPCs, nations, might all have more complex AIs that generate *Instructions*, that are then passed to the WorldTick function.

 ## Milestones

 1. Design basic architecture and get a "move" action unit test to pass